We have to take a brief trip back through history to uncover where we adopted the word “church” over the word “Ekklesia.”

 It’s important to note that I’m not trying to single out the Roman Catholic church, nor am I saying that the way we have been doing “church” is somehow ungodly.
 This is the furthest thing from my heart.

-Our study of church history reveals that all of us have made vital mistakes along the way.
-But we must realize that mankind’s unregenerate hearts are darkened—the thirst for position, power, and control are real and can veer us off course.
+Our study of church history reveals that many have made vital mistakes along the way.
+But we must realize that mankind’s unregenerate hearts are darkened—the thirst for position, power, and control are real and can veer us off course as it did.